This SoFi Active Investing review, will cover key features and help you decide if the fee-free SoFi Brokerage account is best for you.

-One of the best features of the platform is the opportunity to set up a meeting with a Financial planner.
+One of the best features of the platform is the opportunity to set up a meeting with a CFP Financial Planner.
 Members go to a special link, select the topic to discuss, and choose a time slot for the meeting.

 Meetings are also available with career coaches.

 The customer support and advice, by all appearances, is excellent.
 While he investment guidance is best for beginning and intermediate investors.

 SoFi Educational Resources